Zweihander-Main/TSBunch/README.md

 ### Introduction

-There are plenty of TypeScript bundlers out there but none that don't also compile TypeScript into regular JS.
+There are plenty of TypeScript bundlers out there but none that don't also transpile TypeScript into regular JS.
 This bundler seeks to rectify that by providing a very simple way to concatenate multiple TypeScript modules into one TypeScript file.

-The magic behind this bundler is in utilizing TypeScript `namespace` feature rather than using the traditional bundler loading pattern.
+The magic behind this bundler is in utilizing TypeScript's `namespace` feature rather than using the traditional bundler loading pattern.

-The impetus behind this was to allow TypeScript projects composed of multiple modules to be uploaded to [CodinGame](https://www.codingame.com) (which only accepts single flat files) either by hand or by using the [CodinGame Sync App](https://chrome.google.com/webstore/detail/codingame-sync-app/nmdombhgnofjnnaenegcdehnbkajfgbh) WITHOUT converting those TypeScript files to JavaScript in the process.
+The impetus behind this was to allow TypeScript projects composed of multiple modules to be uploaded to [CodinGame](https://www.codingame.com) (which only accepts single flat files) either by hand or by using the [CodinGame Sync App](https://chrome.google.com/webstore/detail/codingame-sync-app/nmdombhgnofjnnaenegcdehnbkajfgbh) WITHOUT transpiling those TypeScript files to JavaScript in the process.

 ### Usage